How to Install Minecraft Mods

 Sometimes just good old Vanilla Minecraft doesn’t really do it for us anymore.
 There are things we wish to do or see that aren’t part of the game, but we badly want to experience them.

-Maybe we want to see a functioning spinning waterwheel or to add more biomes and variety to already existing ones.
+Maybe we want to see a functioning spinning windmill or to add more biomes and variety to already existing ones.
 That is why Minecraft mods are so nifty.

 It is really easy to install Minecraft mods and make the game feel brand new and exciting all over again.
 There are countless mods to choose from too, so let’s see what are some favorable picks and how we can install them.

 To install mods for Java Edition Minecraft is pretty easy.
 Before you go looking at what mods you want to add to your Minecraft, you will first have to look for Forge.
 This is a simple program that will help you run any Mods that you want for Java Edition.